spln13/spln13.github.io/_pages/about.md

 ![NewJeans](/images/SuperShy.png){: .align-right width="260px"}

-💙I have a lovely girlfriend.
+💙I have a lovely Korean girlfriend.

 💪🏽I often go to the gym and enjoy playing basketball🏀 and running🏃.